zawie/zawie/README.md

 ### Professional Summary
+- Started making games for fun in 2013
 - Studied Mathematics and Computer Science at Rice University
 - Currently a Software Development Engineer at Amazon Web Services